Revised Standard Operating Procedures 2016

 3. Election of Officers

 a.
 Prior to the last general meeting of the year, the Rules and Elections committee, with the advice of the Executive Committee, shall prepare a slate of candidates for office from the membership of the incoming Assembly.

 b.
 Each candidate shall be contacted to verify his/her willingness to serve as an officer.
 One or several candidates may be proposed for each office.
 Nominations may also be made from the floor at the time of balloting.

 c.
 Candidates may distribute a one-page candidate profile and/or make a brief statement prior to balloting.

 d.
-Election, held during the last general meeting of the year following the installation of the new Assembly, shall be by secret ballot of incoming Assembly members, one candidate at a time beginning with the President.
+Election, held during the last general meeting of the year following the installation of the new Assembly, shall be by secret ballot of all incoming and continuing Assembly members if more than one candidate is nominated; if only one candidate is nominated, election may proceed by verbal declaration, one candidate at a time, beginning with the President.
 The gavel passes to the newly elected president immediately upon election.

 e.
 The successful candidate for each office is determined by majority vote of members present; run-off balloting may be necessary to assure a majority.

 f.
 Vacancies in office shall be filled following the same election process at the earliest possible general meeting.

 a.
 The President or his/her designee, with the approval of the Executive committee, shall schedule the time, location, and speakers for general meetings, to be held once a month.

 b.
 The use of Roberts’ Rules of Order is recommended at general meetings and shall be enforced when increased order or protocol is deemed necessary by the President or Parliamentarian.